Syria Supper Club: Reaching Out to Refugees, One Dinner at a Time

 Alqaysi unabashedly says that he wants American friends; social isolation is a challenge in the refugee community.
 "I want to make more friend, because I don't have friend," he says.
 "I need to know this culture.
 I want talk to them, like I talk to you."

-President-elect Donald Trump, who once vowed to end immigration of all Muslims, including refugees, isn't mentioned at dinner.
+President Trump, who once vowed to end immigration of all Muslims, including refugees, isn't mentioned at dinner.
 There isn't any talk of Gov. Chris Christie, who described 5-year-old Syrian orphans as potential national security threats.

 Nonetheless, one of the Jewish guests, Melissa Polaner, has politics on her mind.